 The Council has a number of leases of land with leasehold terms ranging up to 999 years.
-Upon the first-time adoption of IFRS these leases were reviewed and no material leases were classified as Finance leases.
+Upon the first-time adoption of IFRS in 2010 these leases were reviewed and no material leases were classified as Finance leases.

-In 2012/13 the Council disposed of Brierfield Mill on a long-term lease of 250 years to Pearl (Brierfield Mill) Limited.
-The Council has a gross investment in the lease, made up of the minimum lease payments expected to be received over the lease term and the residual value anticipated for the property when the lease comes to an end.
-The minimum lease payments comprise settlement of the long-term debtor for the interest in the property acquired by Pearl (Brierfield Mill) Limited and finance income that will be earned by the Council in future years whilst the debtor remains outstanding.
-The gross investment is made up of the following amounts:
+In 2012/13 the Council disposed of Brierfield Mill on a long-term lease of 250 years to PEARL (Brierfield Mill) Limited.
+The Council had a gross investment in the lease, made up of the minimum lease payments expected to be received over the lease term and the residual value anticipated for the property when the lease comes to an end.
+The minimum lease payments comprise settlement of the long-term debtor for the interest in the property acquired by PEARL (Brierfield Mill) Limited and finance income that will be earned by the Council in future years whilst the debtor remains outstanding.
+In 2015/16 the gross investment was made up of the following amounts:

-2014/15 £000's 2015/16 £000's
+2015/16 £000's 2016/17 £000's

 Finance Lease Debtor - (net present value of minimum lease payments):

-1,425 Non-current 1,425
+1,425 Non-current -

-75 Unguaranteed residual value of property 75
+75 Unguaranteed residual value of property

-1,500 1,500
+1,500